V205Arduino/ArduinoResources/README.md

   * [Arduino Docs](https://docs.arduino.cc)
     * A useful collection of guides for Arduino.
   * [Adafruit Learning system](https://learn.adafruit.com)
     * Many useful and interesting tutorials.
 Leans more to Adafruit products.
+Also has docs about circuitPython and Raspberry Pi.
   * [SparkFun learning system](https://learn.sparkfun.com)

 * Forums: